Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Other crime experts, like University of Sydney criminology expert Dr Tyrone Kirchengas, say the trophies are a sign of serial killers’ belief they won’t get caught.

 "It's not uncommon for [serial killers] to collect 'trophies' - holding something back from victims," Dr Kirchengast told the BBC in 2019, while discussing Milat, who killed several Australian backpackers and held onto their camping equipment.
 "It's part of the psychopath's overconfidence - the belief they can fool everyone through manipulation or charm.”

 Of course, those same trophies he confidently held on to eventually helped put Milat behind bars.

 They also led to Rifkin’s conviction as well.
 While discussing his capture, the New York Times noted the trophies were just one of the many ways he fit the profile of a “frequently unsuccessful” man who becomes a serial killer.
 The trophies are a horrific, twisted reminder of one of the rare times they felt powerful.

-For more on serial killer rituals, watch “Mark of a Serial Killer,” starting Monday, April 12 at 8/7c on Oxygen and running every night that week as part of Oxygen’s special nine-night event, Serial Killer Week.
+For more on serial killer rituals, watch “Mark of a Serial Killer,” starting Sunday, October 17 at 7/6c on Oxygen.

 Crime Time is your destination for true crime stories from around the world, breaking crime news, and information about Oxygen's original true crime shows and documentaries.
 Sign up for Oxygen Insider for all the best true crime content.